nirajpoudel/Java/README.md

 # Java

 This is the event management system developed using Java in Netbeans Ide.
+The complete description of this project can be found in https://github.com/nirajpoudel18/Java/blob/master/PrincipleOfProgramming.odt

 ## Task Description